P-p-H-d/mlib/README.md

 A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
 In this kind of tree, all elements of the tree are totally ordered.
 The current implementation is [RED-BLACK TREE](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
-It should not be confused with a [B-TREE](https://en.wikipedia.org/wiki/B-tree).
+It has not to be confused with a [B-TREE](https://en.wikipedia.org/wiki/B-tree).
 'name' shall be a C identifier that will be used to identify the container.

 The CMP operator is used to perform the total ordering of the elements.